denisvasilik/wasm-fpga-bus/README.md

-# wasm-fpga-bus
+# WebAssembly FPGA Bus

-WebAssembly FPGA Bus
+A [Wishbone](https://opencores.org/cdn/downloads/wbspec_b4.pdf) bus that is used for inter-IP communication.